mary1na-code/Calma-AI-evo/README.md

 # Calma AI 🎧📚

 Welcome to the public repository for **Calma AI** — a mobile‑first corrective special education and speech therapy project.
-Our mission is to help adolescents and adults with **resolved or aided early hearing loss** rebuild missed auditory and phonological foundations so they can speak clearly, read fluently, and comprehend with confidence.
+Our mission is to help teens with **resolved or aided early hearing loss** rebuild missed auditory and phonological foundations so they can speak clearly, read fluently, and comprehend with confidence.

 ---